SilentNightx/ConvertToMW/README.md

 Run again to convert your load order.
 It will overwrite your Morrowind load order.

 # Additional Credits
-johnnyhostile for the original rough python script.
+johnnyhostile for the original rough python script for Linux.